RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 Along the path to solving the Upper Limit Problem, one might ask the question, "Why do we have an Upper Limit Problem in the first place, and how does it serve us?"

 Of all the living creatures on Planet Earth, humans are not the fastest or the strongest.
-But we are the best at communicating with each other, and we're the best at working together in groups.
+But we are the best at communicating with each other.
+And we're the best at working together in groups.
+And each of us depends on the group for our survival.
+We depend on each other for food, shelter, medical care, and protection from outside dangers.

+What happens to a human that separates from the group?
+For our earliest ancestors, separation meant death.
+Therefore, we've evolved to value group cohesion.
+Sticking with the group is literally a matter of life or death.

 Group dynamics are at the core of our nature.
+Therefore, when we feel inclined to achieve beyond the group, the internal fearful voice prods us to get back in line.
+Get back to the comfort zone, where it's safe.

 ### Managing the Thermostat